mrDIMAS/DmitrysEngine/README.md

 ## Planned features (by priorities)
 - More complete FBX support (key frame animations, skinning, etc.)
+- More GUI widgets (there are still no text input nodes)
 - Stability
 - Sound
 - Support more 3D formats (3ds for example)